Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Create Your First Emby Library

-The process for all of the other types is very similar to Music and Movies.
+The process for the other types is very similar to Music and Movies.
 Knowing how to configure these libraries will go a long way to get you started.

 First, click on the gray New Library button.
-The next screen will have a drop down menu with all of the different types of libraries you can create.
+The next screen will have a drop-down menu with all the different library types you can create.

 Let’s start with getting your movie library up and running.